Distance: 8 miles

-We walked a simple 6 mile route between Grange and Rosthwaite which I have since adapted to become an 8 mile loop of the valley that takes in an old miners track and the valley floor along the river.
+It's easy to fall in love with the Borrowdale Valley.
+The trail is a simple 8-mile route between Grange and Rosthwaite that takes in an old miners track and the valley floor along the river.

-There is a short section on tarmac, bear to your left at the bend in the road to leave the road.
+There is a short section on the tarmac, bear to your left at the bend in the road to leave the road.
 This track goes down past Hollows Farm Campsite and emerges at a bend in the river.
-You can chose to go left or right here.
-I prefer to follow the river and stay on the valley floor.
+You can choose to go left or right here.
+You may prefer to follow the river and stay on the valley floor.

-Eventually, the path passes behind the Glaramara independent youth hostel.
-Soon after, you need to start making your way uphill.
+Eventually, the path passes behind a youth hostel.
+You may need to start making your way uphill.
 This bit of the walk usually gets a bit squiggly as there are so many paths crisscrossing each other.
-If you can get on the old miners zig zag path then you will be alright.
+If you can get on the old miners' zig-zag path then you will be alright.
 What you need to aim for is a patch of pine trees to the left.
 Above the pine trees is a horizontal wall with a gate.
 Pass through the gate and keep this wall on your right as you start to head back towards Grange.
 A beautiful undulating path opens out in front of you, previously a miners track between Honister and the mines of Borrowdale.

 The route is very simple to follow as it snakes along the side of Scawdel Fell, High Spy and Maiden Moor.
-As you cross the bridges across Far Tongue Gill you can look uphill to see the remains of Rigghead quarry and the stone built banking that almost blends into the hillside.
+As you cross the bridges across Far Tongue Gill you can look uphill to see the remains of Rigghead quarry and the stone-built banking that almost blends into the hillside.
 The path undulates across the hillside with superb views of the Borrowdale Valley.
 It reaches a high point beneath Castle Crag where there is an awesome view of Skiddaw and Derwentwater.
-I have a particular boulder that I like to sit on and take in the view and perhaps enjoy a flask of coffee.